Maiu15/Sellix.io/README.md

 # Sellix.io
-A Sellix.io wrapper in PHP
+A Sellix.io wrapper in PHP (Outdated)

 # Installation
 Install using composer